EmbraceLife/fastdebug/mds/2022part1/0006_fastai_why_should_use_framework.md

 To create our ensemble, first we copy the three steps we used above to create and train a model, and apply it to the test set:

+### how to create an ensemble function to create multiple models and generate predictions from each of them

 ```python
 def ensemble():
     learn = tabular_learner(dls, metrics=accuracy, layers=[10,10])